Meet the Staff

 OPERATIONS MANAGER

 Travis oversees the day-to-day technical operations of FATV.
 He is the Mobile Production Truck 'guru', monitors online streaming and all things technical.
 His introduction to FATV came in 2005 as a student in Mark Rocheleau's video production class at Sizer Charter School.
 When the class ended, Travis stayed involved at FATV by volunteering on numerous productions including football, hockey, parades, and various studio shows.
 In 2009 he was hired as Media Archivist, transferring VHS tapes to DVD and entering the information into the archive database.
-In 2010 Travis was promoted to Production Technician where he continues to keep FATV’s technical facilities in tip-top shape.
+From there, Travis was promoted to Production Technician, and now serves as FATV’s Operations Manager, where he continues to keep FATV’s technical facilities in tip-top shape.

 DANIEL BEAULAC